ayush-kr05/DermStore_Clone/README.md

 ## OUR WORK :

 We have tried to create as many features as we can of this website.
 Some of the pages and features which we created are :

-Landing page, log in, signup page, sell page, add to cart, checkout page, functionality to add any product to cart page and displaying its details and total amount, functionality to scroll horizontally on the home page through buttons in various sections, functionality to get the product description if you click its image on all pages except for homepage and functionality to sort the products in some of the pages.
+Home Page, log In page, signUp page, sell page, add to cart, checkout page, functionality to add any product to cart page and displaying its details and total amount, functionality to scroll horizontally on the home page through buttons in various sections, functionality to get the product description if you click its image on all pages except for homepage and functionality to sort the products in some of the pages.
 Here are some sample snippets of our cloned website.

 ## Home Page :